'Street Fighter V' is currently unplayable for blind gamers | NME

 He commended the developers for the work they’ve done so far for accessibility, while expressing frustration about the update: “After installing the patch, I was shocked to realise that the audio of the game was changed into mono sound instead of stereo.”

-“This means that I am no longer able to tell the different positions of the characters during a fight, which makes it hard or even impossible to play this game on the high level I am used to,” added BlindWarriorSven, who is confident the issue is likely a just a bug.
+“This means that I am no longer able to tell the different positions of the characters during a fight, which makes it hard or even impossible to play this game on the high level I am used to,” added BlindWarriorSven, who is confident the issue is likely just a bug.

 NME has reached out to Capcom for a statement, but there has been no response at the time of writing.